Critical Tips for A Smooth Office Relocation

 The first step should be to build up your mailing list and make sure that everyone who needs to know about the relocation is on that list.
 It is important that these people are properly informed ahead of time.

 # 1 Make a List of Contacts

 Let your customers know that you are moving for the benefit of both them and your business and give them some details about your new premises.
-This is a great messages to send out if you are wanting to let them know that the move is based around your company wanting to serve its customers more conveniently.
+This is a great message to send out if you want to let them know that the move is based around your company wanting to serve its customers more conveniently.

 # 2 Determine How to Contact Them

 Now it is time to figure out just how you are going to contact all of your clients.
-This needs to include both individuals and organisations that are on your mailing list.
+This needs to include both individuals and organizations that are on your mailing list.

 Email is normally the preferred method in which to do this.
 You may also want to reach out to people through social media as well.